 Putting himself in grave danger, photojournalist James Nachtwey goes on assignments to some of the most dangerous cities to document the brutality and cruelty of war.
 World conflicts have left us blind to the reality some people are living.
 Nachtwey is on the lookout for the images that could be published to broaden our understanding of the troubled times.

-The photographer has earned many honors and awards for his accomplishments in his profession and this film captures him in the pursuits of winning images.
+The photographer has earned many honors and awards for his accomplishments in his profession and this film captures him in the pursuit of winning images.
 Find out more about his philosophy, his personal works and his coverage on some heavy topics.

 Subscribe to our blog